jherr/create-mf-app/README.md

 # create-mf-app

-Creates a Module Federation applcation based on one of multiple different templates.
+Creates a Module Federation applcation, API server, or library based on one of multiple different templates.

 ```
 npx create-mf-app
 ```

+These projects are not production complete.
+They are designed as lightweight projects that can be used to quickly prototype a new feature or library.

 # Programmatic Usage